Seán Potts: Other bands

 Before The Chieftains, Potts was an original member of Seán Ó Riada's group "Ceoltoirí Chualann".

 After The Chieftains, Potts did a lot of radio work for RTÉ and founded Bakerswell, with whom he undertook several fund-raising tours for NPU in the United States.
 In 1972, while still with The Chieftains, Potts and Paddy Moloney, along with Peadar Mercier (another Chieftains member) recorded an album called Tin Whistles where both Potts and Moloney played tin whistle tunes accompanied by a bodhrán.
 Potts also played the bodhrán and bones, and attempted to learn the uilleann pipes but admitted he never felt quite comfortable with the instrument and, after a few years at the pipes, he gave up and went back to the whistle.

 Later life

 After Potts retired from the traditional scene, he could still be found playing at traditional festivals around the country and occasionally abroad.
 He served as chairman and Honorary President of Na Píobairí Uilleann in Dublin.
 He died at age 83 on 11 February 2014.

 Personal life

 Seán and his wife Bernadette (who wed in 1960) had four children.
 Potts' family was filled with musicians.
-From his grandfather, John Potts, an accomplished uillean piper and native of Kiltra, County Wexford, to his uncles Tommy Potts, a fiddler, and Eddie Potts, a piper, fiddler and saxophonist.
+From his grandfather, John Potts, an accomplished uilleann piper and native of Kiltra, County Wexford, to his uncles Tommy Potts, a fiddler, and Eddie Potts, a piper, fiddler and saxophonist.
 His aunt Teresa was an accordionist and pianist in the 1950s.
 Another aunt, originally named Mary, who became Sister Kevin of the Presentation Sisters, taught music at a convent school in Dingle, County Kerry.